davepoo/Menace-Amiga-Format/README.md

 * Each frame of an alien is 32w x 24h x 4 bitplanes.
 * There are 3 bit planes + 1 mask bit plane.
 The mask is stored last
-* Each aliens can have a different numbers of frames, the number per alien is hard coded into the source code, it is not encoded in the file, so changing the number of frames requires a source code change.
+* Each alien can have a different numbers of frames, the number per alien is hard coded into the source code, it is not encoded in the file, so changing the number of frames requires a source code change.
-* Note that the *border* alien is split into 4 parts top-left, bottom-left, top-right, bottom-right
+* Note that the large *border* alien is split into 4 parts top-left, bottom-left, top-right, bottom-right
+* see *alien.pointers* in MENACE.S for where the number of frames (and byte offsets are encoded)

 | Alien         | Num Frames    |
 |-----          | ---           |